apohllo/ror-tasks/task-1/Readme.md

   ```

   * sorting the items by name
+11. Expand the implemented tests for typical, unusual and erroneous conditions.
-11. Implement the `TodoClass` according to the above tests.
+12. Implement the `TodoClass` according to the defined tests.
-12. Upload your changes to your github repository.
+13. Upload your changes to your github repository.

 ## Homework ##

-TODO
+Consider the following application - a virtual wallet allowing for buying and
+selling stock in several currencies.

+A user:
+* can supply arbitrary amount of many in any of the defined currencies
+* can convert available money from one currency to another according to a currency
+  exchange table
+* can buy and sell stocks according to stock exchange rates
+* can demand money to be transfered back to his/her bank account

+Consider what classes are needed to implement such an application.
+Select one of
+these class, write RSpec tests for this class and implement the class according
+to the tests.

+The implementation should be stored in `home-1` directory in the main directory
+of this project.